Securrency/mark/README.md

     Alternative option for `base_url` config field.
 - `-f <file>` — Use specified markdown file(s) for converting to html.
 Supports file globbing patterns (needs to be quoted).
 - `-c <path>` or `--config <path>` — Specify a path to the configuration file.
+- `--no-attachment`  - Use it to prevent auto collect for the attachments.
 - `-k` — Lock page editing to current user only to prevent accidental manual edits over Confluence Web UI.
 - `--space <space>` - Use specified space key.
 If not specified space ley must be set in a page metadata.